gammapy/gammapy-meetings/2018-07-27/README.md

 * Status of https://github.com/gammasky/cta-analyses/tree/master/dc-1-checks
   * Ideally each analysis has make.py to produce results in machine-readable format, in addition to plots and summary in the README.
+* Discussion on the cleaning of Gammapy, in particular for the background modelling that was remove in this PR https://github.com/gammapy/gammapy/pull/1515/files
 ## Developer hangout

 * See [v0.8 milestone](https://github.com/gammapy/gammapy/milestone/11)